mikeolivotto/cocktail-maker/README.md

-- **Not sure where to start?** Let Cocktail Master offer you a random suggestion
+- **Already know what you want? ...or maybe you don't know where to start?** Search for a specific cocktail, or simply let Cocktail Master offer you a random suggestion

   ![Search for a cocktail by name or receive random suggestion](screengrabs/cm-search-random.gif)